kumudug/mimalist_fast_website/README.md

 * I wanted a simple website as the root of my domain.
 This needs to load as fast as it can without any bloat.
 * The purpose of this root website is to direct the users into my various projects and articles
+* This will be hosted on my home server.
+So every byte, every style, every transformation counts.
 * Needs to be mobile first and fully responsive
 * Modern design
 * Should work reasonably well with at least 80% of current web browser versions [caniuse](https://caniuse.com/)